ruyrybeyro/chrootvpn/README.md

 . if Firefox is reinstalled, better uninstall and (re)install it, for the certificate policy file be deployed again;

-. if TZ is not set before the script or edited, default time is TZ='Europe/Lisbon'.
+. if TZ is not set before the script or edited, default time is TZ='Europe/Lisbon';

+. if issues connecting to VPN after first installation/OS upgrade, reboot.

 COMPATIBILITY